lethaldose/email-service/README.md

 ## Intro

-A simple HTTP REST api to:
+A simple HTTP REST api:
 - Sends emails using multiple providers (Sendgrid & Mailgun)
 - Provides failover if one of the provider fails